maazu/airplane-algorithm/README.md

 ## Seating Plan

-The code for the seat assignment can be found in `src/component/SeatingMap` implementation of seat assignment based on the following input and seating rules:
+The code for the seat assignment logic can be found in `src/logic/index.js` implementation of seat assignment based on the following input and seating rules:

 ### Program Input